List of female chief justices in India

 This is a list of women who have served as chief justices of the high courts of India, arranged in chronological order.

 The first woman to be appointed as the chief justice of an Indian high court was Leila Seth, who assumed office at the Himachal Pradesh High Court on 5 August 1991.
 The Kerala High Court and the Madras High Court have each had the highest number of female chief justices, with three appointments each.

 Manjula Chellur served as the chief justice of three different high courts and holds the record for the longest combined tenure among female chief justices, exceeding five years.
 In contrast, Sonia Gokani had the shortest tenure, serving for just nine days.

-To date, there have been 18 women chief justices across 14 high courts.
-At present, one woman serves as a chief justice among the 25 high courts chief justices in India.
+Till 12 July 2026, there have been 21 women chief justices across 15 high courts.
+At present, three women serve as chief justices among the 25 high courts chief justices in India.